quarkiverse/quarkus-langchain4j/samples/secure-poem-multiple-models/README.md

 ## The Demo

-Demo asks either Vertex AI Gemini or Azure OpenAI LLM to write a short 1 paragraph poem, using the access token acquired during the OIDC authorization code flow with either Google or Microsoft Entra ID OpenId Connect provider.
+Demo asks either Vertex AI Gemini or Azure OpenAI LLM to write a short 1-paragraph poem, using the access token acquired during the OIDC authorization code flow with either Google or Microsoft Entra ID OpenId Connect provider.

-### OpenId Connect authenticaion
+### OpenId Connect authentication

 This demo requires users to authenticate with either Google or Microsoft Entra ID.